jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 This is an important detail to note.
 Not all class languages have the subclass constructor automatically call the parent constructor.
 C++ does, but Java does not.
 But more importantly, in pre-ES6 classes, such automatic "parent constructor" calling does not happen.
 Be careful when converting to ES6 `class` if you've been relying on such calls *not* happening.

 Another perhaps surprising deviation/limitation of ES6 subclass constructors: in a constructor of a subclass, you cannot access `this` until `super(..)` has been called.
 The reason is nuanced and complicated, but it boils down to the fact that the parent constructor is actually the one creating/initializing your instance's `this`.
-Pre-ES6, it works oppositely; the `this` object is created by the "subclass constructor", and then you  call a "parent constructor" with the context of the "subclass" `this`.
+Pre-ES6, it works oppositely; the `this` object is created by the "subclass constructor," and then you  call a "parent constructor" with the context of the "subclass" `this`.

 Let's illustrate.
 This works pre-ES6: